vatesfr/xen-orchestra/docs/xoa.md

 ## Migrate from an older XOA

-If you still use the first XOA (which is not the "unified" version), you could migrate easily all your settings (ACLs, users, server, etc.) to the new one painlessly.
+If you still use the first XOA (which was not the "unified" version), you can easily migrate all your settings (ACLs, users, servers, etc) to the new version painlessly.

-To do that, go into "Settings/Config" of your old XOA.
+To do so, go into "Settings/Config" of your old XOA.
 Export the configuration: you'll download a `config.json` file.

 ![](./assets/xo5_export.png)

-Now, go to your new unified XOA, "Settings/Config" and import the `config.json` file you downloaded previously, by doing a drag and drop:
+Now go to your new unified XOA, "Settings/Config" and import the `config.json` file you downloaded previously, by doing a drag and drop:

 ![](./assets/xo5_import.png)